Comparing the dynamics of diagonal and general Bianchi IX spacetime: Conclusions

 The difference between the dynamics of the diagonal and nondiagonal cases leads to different topological structures of the corresponding sets of critical points.
 In the former case, this set consists of three hypersurfaces in ${\bar{\dR}}^6$ having the same topology, Eqs. \eqref{ac2}-\eqref{ac4}, and one set, Eq. \eqref{ac1}, with the simple topology of ${\bar{\dR}}^3$.
 In the latter case, the set of critical points has sophisticated topology, defined by Eq. \eqref{critnew}, quite different from the diagonal case.
 Similar relationship occurs between the critical sets expressed in term of the BKL variables.
 However, in both cases the critical sets consist of the {\it nonhyperbolic} type of critical points.

 The nonhyberbolicity is expected to be directly linked with the chaoticity of the dynamics of the Bianchi IX model.
-Near the singularity, the scenario of the dynamics of the diagonal case (see, e.g. \cite{Cornish:1996yg,Cornish:1996hx}), sooner or later, turns into that of the nondiagonal one \cite{Volodia}.
-We conjecture that due to different topologies of the critical spaces the chaoticity aspects of both cases may be quite different.
-One may also expect that general solution to the dynamics of the diagonal case cannot be generalized to a generic solution of general relativity (that we call the BKL scenario) implied by general solution to the nondiagonal case \cite{Serge}.
+We conjecture that due to the different topologies of the critical spaces the chaoticity aspects of both cases can be different.
 Further studies are required to get insight into this intriguing issue.

 Our main concern is the nonhyperbolicity of equilibrium points in both diagonal and general cases.
 They do not define a set of {\it isolated} points, but a three-dimensional {\it continuous} space.
 Thus, our choice of phase space variables seems to be unsatisfactory.
 We have already tried \cite{Czuchry:2012ad} to use the so-called blowing up technic initiated by McGehee \cite{McG} to avoid this obstacle, but with no success.
 More sophisticated approach based on $\sigma$-process of algebraic geometry proposed in \cite{Bogo1} may bring some progress, but it leads to a noncanonical variables that we try to avoid.
 Another framework proposed for the spacially inhomogeneous models \cite{Uggla:2003fp}, within Hubble-normalized approach, can be probably specialized to the homogeneous models.
 However, this formulation is again a noncanonical one which we do not favour.